 The sentence is the basic unit of language.
-However it is not necessarily the basic unit of meaning.
-Translators read sentences in the source text, but are only able to do an effective job of translating them if they are able to derive and understand their meaning from the context.
+However, it is not necessarily the basic unit of meaning.
+Translators read sentences in the source text but are only able to do an effective job of translating them if they are able to derive and understand their meaning from the context.
 This is a principle which was taken into account in the first version of Transit, over 20 years ago.
-In contrast to other translation memory systems, Transit does away with a database which is exclusively sentence-based.
+In contrast to other translation memory systems, Transit does away with a database that is exclusively sentence-based.
 Instead, the full breadth of the context contained in a document remains available in the Transit reference material.

 Transit NXT provides information ‘on the fly’.

 Bubble windows, which provide a dynamic representation of fuzzy matches, allows you to make even more efficient use of the Transit editor.
-The Fuzzy window is only displayed when there are translation suggestions, and then disappears again from the interface after the suggestion has been accepted.
+The Fuzzy window is only displayed when there are translation suggestions and then disappears again from the interface after the suggestion has been accepted.

 TermStar NXT – Fuzzy Term catches on every time.

 Transit’s tried-and-tested ‘Fuzzy logic’ is now also available in TermStar NXT.
-Fuzzy search in TermStar NXT not only finds items which precisely correspond to your search term, but also all similar entries contained in the dictionary.
+Fuzzy search in TermStar NXT not only finds items which precisely correspond to your search term but also all similar entries contained in the dictionary.